 2. Building Trust

 Another essential element of starting a new business after bankruptcy is establishing trust, both for your investors and your customers.
 You need to show that you have a plan in place to avoid past pitfalls and come out ahead.

-In terms of acquiring credit lines for your business, that often means using secured credit cards that use some form of asset or another as collateral.
+In terms of acquiring credit lines for your business, that often means using secured credit cards like the Revvi credit card that uses some form of asset or another as collateral.
 You’ll have less personal protection, but you can start building up your credit again.

 Similarly, your friends, colleagues, and family members who may have invested in you before need some form of evidence that your new venture can go further.
 This will take proof-of-concept demonstrations and pitches for your business ideas.
 Establishing enough trust over time can help you work towards the security of a merger or acquisition, which can be highly beneficial in recovering from the devastation of a bankruptcy.

 No matter the circumstances surrounding your bankruptcy, there are lessons to take away.
 Whether you’ve learned about financial management or the separation of business and personal finances, you can apply these lessons to your new enterprise for financial success.

 First, structure your new business into a protected legal entity like a private limited company (Ltd).
 This helps ensure that any fallout of another failure will not devastate your personal finances.
 After a bankruptcy, you will still likely need to provide some level of personal guarantees and collateral into your new endeavours, but by separating your business as much as possible, you can remain more secure.

 Another key insight is to simply limit your debt and overhead as much as possible before starting a business venture.
 Even celebrities like Elton John and Cyndi Lauper have experienced bankruptcies due to taking on too much debt without the insight to handle it to the best result.
 In each of these cases, these individuals transformed their situations and made massive successes of themselves.
 There is no reason you cannot do the same.